insanj/pride/docs/README.md

 ## Playing

+> NOTE: Pride was built with Java 10 using Spigot version 1.13.2

 - `/pride add <name>`

 > adds a new area that is activated when anyone enters within 50 blocks